ostark/craft-plugin-commands/README.md

 # Plugin Commands for Craft 3

-This is intentionally not a plugin, it's a Yii Module :-)
+This is intentionally not a plugin, it's a Yii Extension.
+There is not need to bootstrap or enable it, it auto-registers itself.

 ## Install